pascal-fb-martin/housecgi/README.md

 ## HouseCGI and Git

 This CGI support was originally intended to run cgit and git-hhtp-backend, but there are some twists as Git is picky about ownership.
 This makes the installation of these applications somewhat tricky.
-A special make target `install-git` eases the pain, but there are still additional steps required.
+A special script `housecgigit` eases the pain, but there are still additional steps required.

-To install a git-specific instance of HouseCGI, use the following command:
+To install a git-specific instance of HouseCGI, use the following command _as the owner of the git repositories_:
 ```
-sudo make USERNAME=`whoami` install-git
+sudo housecgigit
 ```
 This configures and starts a new service that _runs under your current account_ (to solve the ownership issue).
 The git-http-backend CGI application is automatically added to this instance (this is part of the standard git installation).